 Loam is a happy medium.
 If you have loam you are a step ahead already as this is the ideal soil texture for most plants.
 But even with loam that is only half the battle.

 Oh!…., back to the soil.
 You want a soil that is easy to stick your finger into.
 If you can easily stick your finger into it then roots can go through it easily too.
-In addition this type of soil will hold nutrients better and let air in better.
-And will be full of life, such as earthworms.
+In addition, this type of soil will hold nutrients better and let air through.
+And will be full of life, such as earthworms and microorganisms.